laszlocph/gimlet-documentation/src/pages/blog/index.md

 title: Blog
 ---

+{% post name="Vercel VS Kubernetes" image="vercelvsk8s.png" link="/blog/vercel-vs-kubernetes" date="2024-02-06" %}
+Even the idea of comparison is wild, right?

+But we gave it a serious thought.
+Hear us out.

+We are going to keep scores! 🏀

+{% /post %}

 {% post name="Troubleshooting common Kubernetes pod error states" image="fire.png" link="/blog/troubleshooting-common-kubernetes-pod-error-states" date="2023-09-15" %}
 You can use this article as a reference for troubleshooting common Kubernetes pod error states.
 CrashLoopBackOff, CreateContainerConfigError, OOMKilled and more.
 {% /post %}